antoniorv6/SMT/README.md

 ```
 The config files are located in the ```config/``` folder, depending on the executed config file, a specific experiment will be run.

 You can make your own config files to train the SMT on your own data!
-Just, please, if you are using this code, **follow the specified data specification and configuration files structure that is specified in this document**
+Just, please, if you are using this code, **I highly recommend to use your datasets in the same format provided in the HuggingFace Datasets specification to work with this model.
+If not, I suggest to make your own data.py file from scratch**

 ## Citations